kumarmanish562/gamer_platform/README.md

    npm run dev
    ```

-## Usage
+Usage

-- Open `http://localhost:5174` in your browser to view the application.
-- Navigate through the different sections to explore features.
-- Click on the app store buttons to simulate downloading the app.
+The AppStore.js file displays buttons to download the app.

-- Click the play button in the video popup component to watch the video.
+The Features.js file showcases app features.

+The Footer.js file contains quick links and contact information.

+The PopupPlayer.js file handles a video popup player.

+The Quotes.js file displays an inspirational quote.

 ## Folder Structure
 ```